 Jasmine joined the team at Eastern Region Association of Forest and Nature Schools (ERAFANS) in 2021.
 She puts her organizational skills to work, assisting with program registration with Notchcliff as well other other professional development programs offered by ERAFANS.

 Michel brings a wealth of knowledge in nature-based education to the Eastern Region Association of Forest and Nature Schools.
 He is fortunate to live near Notchcliff Nature Programs in Glen Arm to lend direct support when it's needed!

 Executive Director of the Eastern Region Association of Forest and Nature Schools, Founding Director of Notchcliff

 Monica is an experienced leader in nature-based education.
 She is the founding director/co-director of three nature-based early learning programs in Maryland (The Nature Preschool at Irvine, Wild Haven Forest Preschool & Childcare, and now Notchcliff Forest Preschool).
 She is also the director of the Eastern Region Association of Forest and Nature Schools, a 501(c)3 nonprofit dedicated to nature-based professional development.

 When she is not in the forest, Monica travels far and wide to support the growth of nature preschools as a consultant and keynote presenter.
 She a contributing author to STEM In Early Childhood Education (Cohen and Waite-Stupiansky, 2019), and to the Nature-Based Preschool Professional Practices Guidebook (NAAEE, 2019).
 Most recently, she coauthored Nature Play Workshop for Families: A Guide to 40+ Outdoor Experiences in All Seasons (Quarto Press, 2020).
-She is currently writing a book about nature-based education for the National Association for the Education of Young Children (NAEYC) with an expected release in Spring 2022.
+She is currently writing a book about nature-based education for the National Association for the Education of Young Children (NAEYC) with an expected release in Fall 2022.